opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

 To get started with the **Accelerate performance** use case available in **Data sources**, follow these steps:

-1. Go to **OpenSearch Dashboards** > **Query Workbench** and select your Amazon S3 data source from the **Data Sources** dropdown menu in the upper-left corner.
+1. Go to **OpenSearch Dashboards** > **Query Workbench** and select your Amazon S3 data source from the **Data sources** dropdown menu in the upper-left corner.
 2. From the left-side navigation menu, select a database.
 An example using the `http_logs` database is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/query-workbench-accelerate-data.png" alt="Query Workbench accelerate data UI" width="700"/>

 3. View the results in the table and confirm that you have the desired data.
-4. Create an acceleration index by following these steps:
+4. Create an OpenSearch index by following these steps:
     1. Select the **Accelerate data** button.
 A pop-up window appears.
 An example is shown in the following image.

    <img src="{{site.url}}{{site.baseurl}}/images/dashboards/accelerate-data-popup.png" alt="Accelerate data pop-up window" width="700"/>

-    2. Enter your details in the **Select data fields**.
+    2. Enter your details in **Select data fields**.
 In the **Database** field, select the desired acceleration index: **Skipping index** or **Covering index**.
 A _skipping index_ uses skip acceleration methods, such as partition, min/max, and value sets, to ingest data using compact aggregate data structures.
 This makes them an economical option for direct querying scenarios.
 A _covering index_ ingests all or some of the data from the source into OpenSearch and makes it possible to use all OpenSearch Dashboards and plugin functionality.

 5. Under **Index settings**, enter the information for your acceleration index.
 For information about naming, select **Help**.
 Note that an Amazon S3 table can only have one skipping index at a time.
 An example is shown in the following image.